Give Me 10

 During the 2013 meeting of the ADA, Philipp Scherer, PhD, professor and director of the Touchstone Diabetes Center at the University of Texas Southwest Medical Center in Dallas, was interviewed on his latest research.
 He studies diabetes on a cellular level, and obesity’s effects on diabetes, describing fat tissue as a “solid tumor,” containing adipose cells.
 He explains that when a patient gains weight, fat tissue expands rapidly.
 This rapid expansion does not allow time for proper vascularization–in other words, the blood supply cannot keep up.
 The adipose tissues become hypoxic (lack of oxygen) leading to fibrosis of the tissue, and eventually, cell death.
 This cell death produces surrounding inflammation, which in turn, damages pancreatic beta cells and causes insulin resistance.
 Insulin resistance is the main mode of pathophysiology in type 2 diabetes.
 (1)

 And if weight gain compromises patient health, certainly weight loss will improve it.
 However, striving for your patient’s weight as a high school junior just isn’t realistic.
 Sheri Colberg, PhD, author, exercise physiologist and professor at Old Dominion University discusses in a recent article about weight loss and insulin resistance.
-“Just a 7% loss of body weight (only 14 lbs if you are 200 lbs) will improve insulin action by 57%.
+“Just a 7% loss of body weight (only 14 lbs. if you are 200 lbs.) will improve insulin action by 57%.
 That is a bigger benefit than a patient would get from most diabetes pills.”
 (2) The American Diabetes Association confirms that a 10-15 pound reduction in body weight will lower blood glucose, blood pressure, cholesterol, and reduce stress on knees and hips.
 And a 10% weight loss may decrease the risk of certain complications like sleep apnea or particular cancers.

 In my diabetes self-management classes, I often suggest to patients that they view healthy eating, exercise, and weight loss as importantly as taking their prescribed medications.
 These are the tools we have to control diabetes, and overlooking them is like not using all the weapons in our arsenal.

-Setting a goal to lose 80 pounds can be overwhelming, but requesting they lose just 10% of their body weight is definitely achieveable.
+Setting a goal to lose 80 pounds can be overwhelming, but requesting they lose just 10% of their body weight is definitely achievable.
 I often ask a patient to mentally calculate what 10% of their body weight is.
 So if a patient weighs 230 pounds, then a 10% weight loss would be about 23 pounds, certainly an achievable goal over a one year time period.
 Weight loss would average about two pounds per month or a half pound per week.
 Most projects in life are better managed by splitting them into smaller tasks.
 At the end of the year, your patient would realize an improvement in blood sugar and no new additional medications.

 So let’s imagine that 23 pounds is our patient’s weight loss goal.
 This could be achieved with a reduction in calories of about 230 per day.
 That might be a small bowl of ice cream or a can of soda with some chips.
 These small changes will add up.
 Add some physical activity to the mix, and your patient may only need to reduce their calories by 100 per day.